openwall/john-packages/CI/readme.md

   - Cygwin on Windows Server;
   - OpenCL on CPU using Intel, and POCL (<http://portablecl.org/>) runtimes;
   - OpenCL on GPU using Azure cloud (_work in progress_);
-  - And a final assessment using ARMv7 (armhf), ARMv8 (aarch64), PowerPC64 Little-Endian,
+  - And a final assessment using ARMv8 (aarch64), PowerPC64 Little-Endian,
     RISC-V 64-bit, and IBM System z.

 - Plans and future vision: